Scientific machine learning

 I have been increasingly interested in ML/AI, particularly in integrating mathematical and physical structures into neural networks.
 Therefore, I mainly focus on structure-preserving ML.
 Scientific machine learning (SciML) offers a promising approach to tackling problems where traditional numerical algorithms fall short.
 For instance, when designed properly, SciML can provide an alternative method for studying dynamical systems.

-The recent representative papers include: physics-assisted learning,2 dynamics learning for multiscale and/or stiff ODEs3 4 and large-scale PDEs,5 learning flow maps for multiscale Hamiltonians 6 and their applications.7 Please refer to the following references for more details.
-I plan to write more on this topic when I have time.
+The recent representative papers include: dynamics learning for multiscale and/or stiff ODEs1 2 3 and large-scale PDEs,4 learning flow maps for Hamiltonians 5 6, their applications,7 8 and molecular dynamics.9 10 Please refer to the corresponding references for more details.

 -